samiralam/rules-compendium/docs/dmg/2-running-the-game/index.md

 #### Proficiency

-When the rules or a published adventure calls for an ability check, a skill or tool proficiency is often called out: for example, “a character who succeeds on a DC 15 Intelligence ([Arcana](/sources/dnd/free-rules/playing-the-game#Skills)) check can puzzle out the magic involved.”
+When the rules or a published adventure calls for an ability check, a skill or tool proficiency is often called out: for example, "a character who succeeds on a DC 15 Intelligence ([Arcana](/sources/dnd/free-rules/playing-the-game#Skills)) check can puzzle out the magic involved."
 Sometimes the rules allow for any one of two or more proficiencies to apply to a check.
 When deciding what check a character should make, be generous in determining if the character’s Proficiency Bonus comes into play.
 You might specifically ask for an Intelligence ([Arcana](/sources/dnd/free-rules/playing-the-game#Skills)) check, or you can ask for an Intelligence check and let the player negotiate with you to see if one of the character’s skill or tool proficiencies applies.

 #### Trying Again